Countelow M. Bowles

 State Senate: 1872-1874, 1877-1878

 Bowles served with Company A of the 38th Regiment of the U.S. Colored Troops, enlisting in Rochester, NY in the spring of 1865.
 He was promoted to Corporal in July of that year and discharged in 1866.
-His occupation is listed as cooper and his birthplace given as Kanawha, Va.
-I have been unable thus far to locate Bowles on a census.
+His occupation is listed as cooper.
+He moved to Mississippi after the Civil War.

 Weekly Panola Star, Sep 14, 1872